mvaki/ESPMicrolab/README.md

 # ESPMicrolab
-Firmwire for ESP8266 to get commands through Serial.
+Firmware for ESP8266 to get commands through Serial.